jefdaj/ortholang-demo/templates/tutorial.md

 <input id="tutorialsearch" placeholder="Search the tutorial" id="box" type="text"/>

-If you know what you want to learn about you can use the search to narrow it down, but it's probably less confusing to go through everything in order first.
+If you know what you want to learn about you can use the search to narrow it down by topic, but it's probably less confusing to go through at least the first few sections in order.

 <div id="tutorial">
 {% for path in sections | sort() %}